Identity and access management

 - If an organization has a scenario where an application that uses integrated Windows authentication must be accessed remotely through Azure AD, consider using Azure AD Application Proxy.

-- Evaluate the compatibility of workloads for AD DS on Windows server and for Azure AD DS.
+- Evaluate the compatibility of workloads for AD DS on Windows Server and for Azure AD DS.

-- Ensure your network design allows resources that require AD DS on Windows server for local authentication and management to access the appropriate domain controllers.
+- Ensure your network design allows resources that require AD DS on Windows Server for local authentication and management to access the appropriate domain controllers.

-- For AD DS on Windows server, consider shared services environments that offer local authentication and host management in a larger enterprise-wide network context.
+- For AD DS on Windows Server, consider shared services environments that offer local authentication and host management in a larger enterprise-wide network context.

 - Deploy Azure AD DS within the primary region because this service can only be projected into one subscription.
+The Azure AD DS managed domain can be expanded to further regions with replica sets.

 - Use managed identities instead of service principals for authentication to Azure services.
 This approach reduces exposure to credential theft.